 This a milestone in Myanmar.
-A once closed country with close to zero foreign direct investment has achieved record FDI of US$8 billion during the 2014-15 fiscal year.
-Multinationals like Coca-Cola, Colgate, Mitsubishi and Telenor rushed to the country to realize the full potential of its emerging consumer boom.
+A once closed country with almost zero foreign direct investment achieved record FDI of US$8 billion during the 2014-15 fiscal year.
+Multinationals like Coca-Cola, Colgate, and Mitsubishi rushed to Myanmar to realize the full potential of its emerging consumer boom.

 More recently, Myanmar saw one of its most clean elections in history.
 The people’s favorite party under Daw Aung San Suu Kyi took a landslide victory against the longstanding party of retired government officials and minority parties.
 Myanmar received universal praise for this fully democratic election.

 Steps towards modernization wouldn’t have been possible if the country didn’t open its doors to the global economy.
 From being one of the most isolated countries in the world with an unbelievably high number of sanctions, Myanmar has turned to one of the fastest developing countries in Southeast Asia.

 The Yangon Stock Exchange (YSX) isn’t any different.
 Co-founded by the state-owned Myanmar Economic Bank Daiwa Securities, along with the Tokyo Stock Exchange, YSX is an investment valued at around US$25 million.